-13.1.11(a) - Clutch Usage (for Manual Transmission)
+Clutch Usage (for Manual Transmission)

-Always use clutch to shift.

-If equipped with an unsynchronized manual transmission, you must double-clutch when shifting.
-Do not rev or lug the engine.

-Do not ride clutch to control speed, coast with the clutch depressed, or "pop" the clutch.
+- · Always use clutch to shift. - Double-clutch when shifting.
+Do not rev or lug the engine. - · Do not ride clutch to control speed.
+Do not coast with the clutch depressed or "pop" the clutch.

-13.1.12(b) - Gear Usage (for Manual Transmission)
+Gear Usage (for Manual Transmission)

-Do not grind or clash gears.
+- · Do not grind or clash gears.

-Select gear that does not rev or lug engine.
+- · Select gear that does not rev or lug engine.

-Do not shift in turns and intersections.
+- · Do not shift in turns and intersections.

-13.1.13(c) - Brake Usage
+Brake Usage

-Do not ride or pump brake.

-Do not brake harshly.
+- · Do not ride or pump brake. - · Do not brake harshly.
 Brake smoothly using steady pressure.